 Sandra smiled.
 ‘Trust me.
 It’s how he looks.’

 He watched as she put down her brush and stretched.
-His sister was old—almost eighteen, eight and a half years older than he was.
+His sister was old—almost twenty-one, nine years older than he was.
 She was tall and thin with blue eyes and long blonde hair.
 His best friend Mark thought she was hot.
 Wayne grimaced—gross.

 ‘I think that’s enough for today,’ she said.
 ‘What do you think of it?’

 Wayne stared at the painting.
 ‘I don’t like it.’